Mike-31415/startup/README.md

 - **HTML** - A sign in page and a home page will be added.
 - **CSS** - A clean layout with colors that makek it easy to look at.
 - **React** - Buttons to add budget items will be used.
-- **Service** - Log in, retrieve expenses, retrieve specific budget items, submit category changes, and submit expenses
+- **Service** - Log in, retrieve expenses, retrieve specific budget items, submit category changes, submit expenses, and use gmail API to automate updates [Gmail API](https://developers.google.com/workspace/gmail/api/guides)
 - **DB/Login** - Budget categories and budget items will be saved in the database based on login info.
 - **WebSocket** - The accounts will be able to be connected so budget items will be added to your page if a linked budget adds them.